7 ways WELL protects patient health information

 #3 Develop with security in mind

 The WELL development team employs secure coding techniques and best practices from The Open Web Application Security Project (OWASP) as well as SANS.
-Each of WELL’s developers are formally trained in secure web application development practices.
+Each of WELL’s developers receives formal training in secure web application development practices.
 We also use a peer-review model to ensure code complies with stated objectives.

 Additionally, WELL’s code base is scanned at minimum on a quarterly basis, and the security team is tightly integrated with the development process to ensure secure coding practices are being followed.